 Andrew Smith wrote ‘Full Circle’ for Tom Baker’s final season, and can still be found writing Who-Stuff (and beyond) for Big Finish.
 Here he is being a gent and flapping his gums about Who:

-When did Doctor Who first barge its way into your Mind Palace and then point blank refuse to leave?
+When did Doctor Who first enter your Mind Palace and set up home?

 Doctor Who fans hate a lot of things with a fiery passion about the show they love; what’s a generally derided element (story, Doctor, monster, outfit, WHATEVS) that you actually think is ace, skill and super nifty?

 I’m wary of any story or story element being labelled as bad as if fandom was some monolithic entity with a single point of view.
 Doctor Who is such a mix of styles, tones and story genres that there will always be a spread of sometimes polarised opinions whatever is on screen.
 One story where I was very surprised by the amount of immediately negative reaction was The Rings of Akhaten.
 I loved it, and went onto Twitter immediately afterwards expecting to read an outpouring of Akhaten love.
 But what I read was not that.
 I remain surprised by that and will continue to feel a warm happy glow whenever I think of this story.

 Do you remember the initial spark of the idea that became ‘Full Circle’?

 What I remember is coming up with the idea of the natural cycle of the planet first, before any of the characters in the story and even before the Marshmen.
 It was always about the setting, this lush verdant world that regularly transformed into a life-threatening mist covered environment, from which various monstrous life forms emerged to protect the planet.

 What did you make of the finished televised version of your script; was there anything that surprised you about it?